adaptinglovecraft/adaptinglovecraft.com/src/content/submissions/concerning-fun-evil-texts-pt-1-or-why-they-cant-indict-the-cosmos.md

 a puppet, one that follows instructions sent to it from the actual evil above or below.
 Think, for instance, of how hitting zero sanity points in Chaosium’s *Call of Cthulhu* (*CoC*) forces players to relinquish control over their characters, turning the latter into villainous puppets in the DM’s hands.
-This “madness” cuts deeper than, say, that of an Ajax in Sophocles: the mad in *CoC* are bereft not just of their capacity for intentional action, i.e. knowing what they are doing, but of intention itself, of subjectivity altogether.
-In the game, reading “tomes of eldritch lore” stands easily as the most sanity straining activity, promising knowledge of forgotten spells and other mysterious Cthulhu stuff in return.
 Losing the struggle against an evil book in *CoC* by failing some dice rolls means going insane, which means getting evicted from your character’s body.
 Since the player’s *is* the character’s subjectivity in the game or, at the very least, the possibility for the latter